nix-open-org/rfcs/rfcs/0000-open-org.md

 - (-) This only is beneficial if the team policy never changes, but it definitely will.
 - (+) Starting out with an empty state gives a clear boundary between old processes and new ones
   - (-) If the "migration" to the new process fails, we'd be worse off in general

+A previous iteration of this proposal included a separate repository that also contained any unofficial projects or efforts, with the intention to be a single place for visibility into new or existing projects or efforts.
+- (+) Single place to browse for all projects and efforts within the Nix organisation (and perhaps outside it too).
+- (-) Confusing to have two repositories with related information, one for official resources and projects within the Nix organisation, and the other for anything not covered by the first one.
+- (-) Would not become a source of truth for unofficial projects or efforts, because there is no process or requirement for them to be listed there, only a slight incentive.
+- (-) Using draft pull requests in the single repository included in this proposal was deemed a better solution that still achieves the goal of bringing visibility to new projects or efforts.

 An alternative idea is keep the organisational source of truth as spread out as it is, but document it in a single place for transparency.
 - (+) This is much easier to do socially, as it only requires that single place to be created and somebody to maintain it